younggeeks/remix-theme/README.md

 ### Class instead of data attribute

-If your Next.js app uses a class to style the page based on the theme, change the attribute prop to `class`:
+If your Remix.run app uses a class to style the page based on the theme, change the attribute prop to `class`:

 ```js
 <ThemeProvider attribute="class">